RoBro92/SmartRV-TankPro/docs/wiring-and-installation.md

 # Wiring and Installation

-Follow these guidelines to safely wire the SmartRV Water Tank Module v3.0 into a 12–24 V RV/boat system.
+Follow these guidelines to safely wire SmartRV TankPro v3.0 into a 12–24 V RV/boat system.

 ## Power connections
 - **VIN (12–24 V DC):** Primary supply input from the RV electrical system.
 Add an inline fuse (1–3 A typical) close to the battery/distribution point.